 A standard DB-9F is provided for RS-232 communications.
 This unit is set to RS232 communication by factory default.
-Power may also be supplied via this connector if desired.
-See the Figure below for pin connections.

-WARNINGS

-- Do not apply any voltage other than the specified voltage. - Do not apply voltage to the DB-9 connector AND power connector. - Do not apply more than +5VDC to pin #9 on the DB-9 connector if module is designated "standard voltage".
+WARNINGS ⚠ Do not apply any voltage other than the specified voltage.
+Do not apply voltage to the DB-9 connector AND power connector.
+Do not apply more than +5VDC to pin #9 on the DB-9 connector if module is designated "standard voltage".
 If the module is designated "wide or extended voltage", then you may apply between 8-15 Volts accordingly.
 Please see the figures below for power connections and appropriate solder jump required.

-Figure 8: RS-232 and Power Connections
+Figure 8: RS-232 and Power Connector

-Figure 9: Power Applied via DB9 Connector
+Figure 9: Power Applied via DB9

 The RS-232 connector on the PC cable is wired so that a standard 'straight through' 9 pin D-sub cable may be used to connect the module to a standard serial port such as COM ports on PCs.
+Please see the figure below for pinout configuration.

 NOTE This device complies with the EIA232 standard in that it uses signal levels from +/- 3V to +/- 12V.
 It will not operate correctly at TTL (0 to +5V) levels with out modification.
 A null modem cable will not work.
-Please see figure below for pin out configuration.